Skip to main content

 • TaskAsyncTaskFailedError

-Use them when you want differentiated handling for validation failures, unauthorized access, timeouts, and failed generation tasks.
+Use them when you want differentiated handling for validation failures, unauthorized access, timeouts, and failed tasks.
 See Errors and Limits for usage examples.